Shovel vs. Spade: What’s the Difference?

 You may also notice that a spade tends to be straighter than a shovel from handle to blade tip.
 Whereas the shovel blade is usually angled forward, the spade blade is not.

-It’s that angle that makes the biggest difference in functionality between the two tools.
-The angled shovel blade makes it efficient for digging.
 The straighter spade can be used for digging but is better used for slicing through and lifting sod, edging lawns and beds, skimming weeds and opening straight-sided holes or trenches.

 In Summary…